Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2025-08-06-SW-methylseq_Mchilensis.md

 mamba activate nextflow
 ```

 run the methylseq nf-core pipeline with the improved trimming parameter.
-NOTE: you need to change the outdir to your working directory that you created above.
-You will also have to change the paths of the `.config` file, the samplesheet.csv, and the genome file if you run this after 8/21/2025 (because of the file shelflife on scrubbed).
+NOTE: you need to change the `outdir` to your working directory that you created above.
+You will also have to change the paths of the `.config` file, the `--input samplesheet.csv`, and the `--fasta genome.fa` if you run this after 8/21/2025 because of the file shelf life on scrubbed.

 ```
 nextflow run nf-core/methylseq \